NGC 3583

 NGC 3583 is a barred spiral galaxy located in the constellation Ursa Major.
 It is located at a distance of circa 90 million light years from Earth, which, given its apparent dimensions, means that NGC 3583 is about 85,000 light years across.
 It was discovered by William Herschel on February 5, 1788.

+Characteristics

 NGC 3585 has a bright nucleus and an elliptical bulge.
 It has a prominent bar which is about 30 arcseconds long.
 The spiral arms start approximately at the radius of the end of the bar.
 One arm emanates from northwest edge of the bulge.
 At its start is quite diffuse but after passing near the bar becomes better defined.
 After reaching the southeast part of the galaxy it starts to fade.
 The other arm emanates from the southeast end of the bar.
 It appears to branch after passing from the other side of the bar, with the two branches running parallelly.

 The galaxy has many HII regions.
 The star formation rate in the galaxy based on the infrared luminosity is 9.8 per year.